pagopa/io-backend/README.md

 2. go to the project's folder
 3. run `scripts/build-tools.sh` to build the `tools` Docker image
 4. run `scripts/yarn.sh` to install backend dependencies
+5. run `scripts/generate-proxy-api-models.sh` to generate the models defined in api.yml
-5. run `scripts/generate-api-client.sh` to generate the Autorest API Client
+6. run `scripts/generate-api-client.sh` to generate the Autorest API Client
-6. run `scripts/build.sh` to compile the Typescript files
+7. run `scripts/build.sh` to compile the Typescript files
-7. run `docker-compose up -d` to start the containers
+8. run `docker-compose up -d` to start the containers
-8. edit your `/etc/hosts` file by adding:
+9. edit your `/etc/hosts` file by adding:

 ```
 localhost    spid-testenv-identityserver